 The final tip I have for you to create an effective guitar practice routine is that you don’t necessarily need to practice the same exact material every single day.

-For example, on Monday, you might practice scales, chords, theory, picking technique, and reading tabs, but the following day on Tuesday, you could swap out chords for arpeggios and picking technique with legato, bending, or vibrato.
+For example, on Monday, you might practice scales, chords, theory, picking technique, and reading tabs, but the following day on Tuesday, you could swap out chords for arpeggios and picking techniques with legato alongside bending and vibrato.

 Then, on Wednesday, you can simply go back to what you practiced on Monday and keep alternating.